Updated: February 12, 2019

 Here’s one of the reasons why location is not disclosed…

-…they are obviously a big company, which has and does use different data centers to utilize optimized infrastructure.
-So the situation is not so obvious.
-Especially after being acquired by Endurance International Group (EIG) — they have broadened their collaboration with other hosting companies and data centers to continue to look for optimal business solutions and to grow their operations.
+…they are obviously a big company, which has and does use different data centers to optimize their infrastructure.
+So, the situation is not so obvious.
+Especially after being acquired by Endurance International Group (EIG) — they have broadened their collaboration with other hosting companies and data centers to continue to look for optimal business solutions and to grow their operations.★ Winner

 SiteGround.
 Based on these tests, SiteGround offers faster websites than Bluehost.